TianpeiLuke/nlp-pipeline/slipbox/project_planning/2025-07-08_phase1_registry_manager_implementation.md

-# Phase 1: Registry Manager Implementation
+# Phase 1: Registry Manager Implementation (COMPLETED)

 This document provides a detailed implementation plan for removing the global singleton from the `registry_manager.py` file and updating the related convenience functions.